UsamaSarfaraz0/UsamaSarfaraz0/README.md

 🎨 On the frontend, I create beautiful user interfaces using HTML, CSS, and JavaScript, often leveraging frameworks like React JS, Next JS and Vue.js.

 💻 In backend development, I excel in building RESTful APIs and managing databases.
-My preferred stack includes Node.js, Express,MongoDB/SQL and GraphQL.
+My preferred stack includes Node.js, Express, MongoDB/SQL and GraphQL.
 My expertise also includes cloud services such as AWS (Lambda, S3, Amplify, EC2) and Firebase for effective deployment and management.
 I'm also proficient in Python framework Flask.

 🐍 Experienced in Python development for tasks ranging from web scraping to machine learning.